 The existence of amalgamations is an absolutely fundamental problem for AEC and for any study of infinitary logic.
-In first order logic it is easy to show that for complete theories amalgamation always holds over models with $\prec$ as elementary extension.
+In first order logic it is easy to show that for complete theories amalgamation always holds over models with \prec as elementary extension.
 And it holds over arbitrary subsets of models if T admits elimination of quantifiers.
-Here is a basic example of failure for a complete sentence of $L{\omega_1,\omega}$ .
+Here is a basic example of failure for a complete sentence of $L{\omega_1,\omega}$.

-Example 2.3 Let T be the first order theory in a language with binary relation symbols $\langle E_i : i < \omega \rangle$ that asserts the $E_i$ are infinitely many refining equivalence relations with binary splitting.
+Example 2.3 Let T be the first order theory in a language with binary relation symbols $\langle E_i : i < \omega \rangle$ that asserts the E_i are infinitely many refining equivalence relations with binary splitting.

-Using $L{\omega_1,\omega}$ the equivalence relation $E{\infty}$ , the intersection of the given equivalence relations, is definable.
+Using $L{\omega_1,\omega}$ the equivalence relation E{∞} , the intersection of the given equivalence relations, is definable.
 Add two unary predicates (blue and red) and the infinitary axioms

-- 1. Each $E{\infty}$ -class contains infinitely many elements. - 2.
-Every element of an $E{\infty}$ -class is red or every element is blue. - 3.
-Blue and red divide the $E{\infty}$ -classes into dense and codense sets.
+- 1. Each E{∞} -class contains infinitely many elements. - 2.
+Every element of an E{∞} -class is red or every element is blue. - 3.
+Blue and red divide the E{∞} -classes into dense and codense subsets of the natural linear order of the paths.

-Now it is easy to check that these axioms are $\aleph_0$ -categorical but fail amalgamation (since a new path may be either red or blue).
+Now it is easy to check that these axioms are \aleph_0 -categorical but fail amalgamation (since a new path may be either red or blue).